syreal17/SIMPL/README.md

 =====
 Secure Instant Messaging Protocol of Lukes'

-Luke Jones: marana7tha [atat] gmail
+Luke Jones: I'm not sure who I think will want our emails.
 Luke Jaffe: bots will pick it up!!!